-We next examine the applicability of the proposed framework to constrained optimization problems that are difficult to formulate explicitly in QUBO form.
-Although it is not possible to formally explain why the proposed framework effectively functions as a method for optimal route planning under battery constraints and for the optimal placement of charging stations, following two contributing factors can be considered.
 The first factor is that the expressive power of the QUBO formulation may be sufficiently high in the vicinity of the optimal solutions.
 The proposed framework focuses the search around the neighborhood of the optimal solutions, and the learning progresses in QUBO form accordingly.
 Even if the original objective function includes constraints and is somewhat complex, it is plausible that - similar to a Taylor expansion of a continuous function - such a function can be adequately approximated by a QUBO formulation within the vicinity of the optimum.
 This notion is supported by the surprisingly broad applicability of black-box optimization using QUBO formulations across various domains.
-The second contributing factor, specific to the problem considered in this study, is the effect of $Q_\textrm{standard}$ in route planning.
-Without $Q_\textrm{standard}$, the route planning would completely ignore the battery constraints, leading the optimization process to search only for solutions that minimize travel cost, potentially resulting in infeasible solutions.
-The role of $Q_\textrm{standard}$ is thus to ensure that battery constraints are taken into account during route planning.
-Moreover, this term also aids in the optimal placement of charging stations by preventing violations of the battery capacity due to excessive placement.
-Even in cases where charging stations are redundantly placed, the framework still attempts to find routes that satisfy battery constraints as much as possible.
-As a result, it may return evaluation scores that avoid artificial penalties due to constraint violations, thereby promoting learning based on natural evaluations in the vicinity of optimal solutions.